arthurlaramachado/BlockTrace/README.md

 ## ⚙️ Installation

-To install only the **necessary components** (Docker images and binaries) from Fabric, run the following script located in `/scripts`:
+To install only the **necessary components** (Docker images and binaries) from Fabric, navigate to the blockchain folder and run the following script located in `/scripts`:

 ```bash
 ./install-fabric.sh docker binary